 Martijn Huisman.
-Born in 1986 in the city of Rotterdam, the Netherlands.
+Born in 1986 in the Dutch city of Rotterdam.
 I am a researcher and author with a naturally inquisitive mindset and international outlook.
-Unearthing new insights, sharing knowledge, and making impact are the driving forces behind my dedication and curiosity as a researcher.
+Unearthing new insights and sharing knowledge are the driving forces behind my curiosity and dedication as a researcher.

-Specialized in the fields of Health, Media & Communication, I am currently a PhD researcher at the Department of Communication Sciences within the Faculty of Political and Social Sciences of Ghent University (Belgium).
-Working on audience research around health information behaviour of older adults, I am a member of the Health, Media & Society research centre and the Centre for Cinema and Media Studies.
+Specialized in the fields of Health, Media & Communication, I am currently a PhD researcher at the Department of Communication Sciences within the Faculty of Political and Social Sciences at Ghent University (Belgium).
+Earlier I worked 5+ years for international market research agency InSites Consulting as a qualitative researcher.

-I graduated from the Erasmus University Rotterdam, the Netherlands, after having successfully completed studies in History (BA) and Media and Communication (MA).
-I spent six months at Keio University in Tokyo, Japan, as an exchange student, and was a guest student with a focus on Japanese history and cinema at Leiden University in the Netherlands.
+I graduated from the Erasmus University Rotterdam (The Netherlands), after having completed studies in History (BA) and Media and Communication (MA).
+I spent six months at Keio University in Tokyo (Japan) as an exchange student, and was a guest student with a focus on Japanese history and cinema at Leiden University (The Netherlands).

 Grounded in academic practices, my research and writings blend personal fields of interest with professional skills and expertise.
 Topics I write about include media & communication, health communication, Japanese history and cinema, and, most notably, reggae music.
 Besides various digital publications, I have published two books on Bob Marley & The Wailers with another one in the works.